LeGusto/Mini-Competition/README.md

 A competitive programming tournament hosting website.
+Built using Flask + Svelte.